Kristina01111000/Drws_site/README.md

 - picture of mung beans in a jar? start a few of those in a jar soon, and take multiple pictues, like 1 every day

 - Look and see if the first email text color  can be  changed to green -> can't be edited like that
-- go over the email chain issue, try to figure out an easier way of doing it

 - figure out the size of his book to make it fit iinto constant contact email, right now just too big, he shrank it, removing the cover seems to be the only way to get it down to size
 - get the contacts from the site to go to the correct list in cc
 - tell him that im going to send the invoice for both may and june at the same time
 - forget about the recipes mentioned in the video, its not important right now
-- go over the emails, does he have the names yet?
 - Try to decrease the cover image resolution and make it smaller, then splice it back onto the other pdf for the book

-Try to get into facebook account for gh group
+- Try to get into facebook account for gh group
-Why do people who sign up not go to constant contact email list?
+- Why do people who sign up not go to constant contact email list?
-Skeinific is definitely a person, make sure she is confirmed
+- Skeinific is definitely a person, make sure she is confirmed